sourcegraph/about/content/blogposts/2024/how-cody-provides-remote-repository-context.md

 ## How Cody solves remote context awareness at enterprise scale

-To solve the first problem, you need a way of making remote context accessible to the local IDE.
-Not many solutions even attempt this today, and the few that do require users to set up indexing for each individual remote repository that they want accessible to the AI.
-This works for setups where there’s a small, finite number of repositories to index, but it’s more fickle for larger setups with hundreds (if not thousands) of repositories to consider.
+To solve the first problem, remote context needs to be accessible to the local IDE.
+Not many solutions even attempt this today and the few that do require users to set up indexing for each individual remote repository that they want accessible to the AI.
+This works for setups with a small, finite number of repositories to index, but it’s fickle for large setups with hundreds (if not thousands) of repositories.

-This is where Cody has a unique advantage, and it’s because of the underlying Sourcegraph platform.
-When users first set up Sourcegraph, they start by configuring a Sourcegraph instance, a server that connects to all of their code hosts.
+Cody Enterprise has an advantage by being built on the Sourcegraph platform.
+When users firs  set up Sourcegraph, they start by configuring a Sourcegraph instance, a server that connects to all of their code hosts.
 This instance indexes all of their repositories across every code host.
-Those repositories are then searchable by both [Code Search](https://sourcegraph.com/code-search) and Cody, and Cody can retrieve context from those repositories as needed.
+Those repositories are then searchable by both [Code Search](https://sourcegraph.com/code-search) and Cody.

 The Sourcegraph instance also re-indexes repositories regularly to keep the source code fresh (both for Cody and Code Search), making challenge #3 a non-issue.